simonvary/activation-difference-monitoring/README.md

-# Model-divergence activation anomaly detection via low-rank + sparse feature decomposition
+# Activation anomaly detection via low-rank + sparse decomposition of model differences

 This repository contains a compact proof-of-concept for **activation anomaly detection** built on **interpretable latent features** (transcoder / SAE-like features).
 The core idea is to compare a **base** model and an **instruction-tuned** model on the *same prompts*, decompose their internal activation differences into **low-rank** and **sparse** structure, and then **causally validate** those components via targeted feature interventions.